The Right to Remain a Student: How California School Policies Fail to Protect and Serve

 You can aim your advocacy efforts towards a number of people or groups.
 You can host a meeting with local community members to discuss your findings and develop a group advocacy plan, reach out to allies in your local school's administrative staff (like the principal), or you can go straight to your district's school board and superintendent.

-If you want to go raise your concerns with the district's School Board or Superintendent, check out A Parents' Guide to School Board Advocacy in California.
-This guide is a general overview of the roles and responsibilities of school boards and superintendents in California, with a focus on how they adopt policies.
-This can help you identify to whom you should to direct your advocacy efforts.
+If you want to go raise your concerns with your School Board or Superintendent, check out A Parents' Guide to School Board Advocacy in California.
+This can help you identify where you should to direct your advocacy efforts.

 Step Three: Make Your Voice Heard